ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Cache strategy.md

 ---

-Beagle Web offers some cache strategies, one of them is the [**Beagle's pattern cache protocol guided by the backed**](/docs/resources/cache#how-does-the-cache-protocol-works).
+Beagle Web offers some cache strategies, one of them is the [**Beagle's default cache protocol guided by the backed**](/docs/resources/cache#how-does-the-cache-protocol-works).

 Other strategies you are able to use: